syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-UWP.md

 {% endhighlight %}
 {% endtabs %}

-Step 6: Add below code example to edit an existing PowerPoint file using this library.
-The below code snippet demonstrates accessing a shape from a slide and changing the text within it.
+Step 6: Add below code snippet demonstrates accessing a shape from a slide and changing the text within it.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}